Dejital/dejital.github.com/README.md

 ### Enhancements

-- Update Favicon and any other Logo assets.
-- Add some animation for the front page on first load.
 - Change "emblems" on cards to be more colorful and/or incorporate icons.
 - Add screenshots to Projects page.